- Contact CloudWisdom Sales to get a link for accessing the new Azure integration page.

 2. Create an Active Directory Application in Azure

-- Once in the Azure portal, select Azure Active Directory from the left side-menu.
+- In a separate tab, open the Azure portal and select Azure Active Directory from the left or top menu.

 - Select App registrations from the Manage options.